 So, during the post-pandemic scenario, customers will become more conscious and will demand 100% transparency at all times.
 Moreover, several reputational risks are direct consequences of Covid-19.
 For example, project delays, lack of BCP (Business Continuity Planning), breach of contracts, and business disruption are some of the main ones on the list.

-It is quite hard to assume the regulatory, industrial environment in the post-pandemic scenario.
+It is quite hard to assume the regulatory, and industrial environment in the post-pandemic scenario.
 However, one thing that seems pretty clear is that there will be several new rules, which will happen in other countries, too, except India.
 Some of these rules will pose disruptions for the Indian Supply Chain Growth in the logistics industry.

 While the global pandemic has negatively impacted industries in several ways, one thing that is contrasting is that the focus has shifted towards sustainable and reliable supply chains.
-However, not all logistic and warehousing companies realise the change and cannot keep up with it.
+However, not all logistics and warehousing companies realise the change and cannot keep up with it.
 That’s a massive risk!

 Before the outbreak of Covid-19, industries only focused on planned risks and speculated common business disasters.
 However, with the sudden hit of the pandemic, businesses should focus on being prepared to face natural disasters.